bbc/psammead/packages/components/psammead-most-read/README.md

 ## Usage

 A typical use-case of this component is as displayed below.
-It contains a count and an info elements.
-The info element is a link which point to the corresponding article while the count is a number that represent the position of the info element on the list of info elements.
+It contains a count and an info element.
+The info element is a link which points to the corresponding article while the count is a number that represents the position of the info element on the list of info elements.

 ```jsx
 import React from 'react';